Billy Wilder: Legacy

 Wilder holds a significant place in the history of Hollywood censorship for expanding the range of acceptable subject matter.
-He is responsible for two of film noir's most definitive films, Double Indemnity and Sunset Boulevard.
-Along with Woody Allen and the Marx Brothers, he leads the list of films on the American Film Institute's list of 100 funniest American films with five films written as well as having the honor of holding the top spot on it with Some Like it Hot.
-Also on the list are The Apartment and The Seven Year Itch which he directed, and Ball of Fire and Ninotchka which he co-wrote.
-The American Film Institute has ranked four of Wilder's films among their top 100 American films of the 20th century: Sunset Boulevard (no. 12), Some Like It Hot (no. 14), Double Indemnity (no. 38) and The Apartment (no. 93).
-For the tenth anniversary edition of their list, the AFI moved Sunset Boulevard to No. 16, Some Like it Hot to No. 22, Double Indemnity to No. 29 and The Apartment to No. 80.
+He directed two of film noir's definitive films, Double Indemnity and Sunset Boulevard.
+Along with Woody Allen and the Marx Brothers, he leads the list of films on the American Film Institute's AFI's 100 Years...100 Laughs and he earned the top spot on it with Some Like It Hot.
+Also on the list are The Apartment and The Seven Year Itch, which he directed, and Ball of Fire and Ninotchka, which he co-wrote.
+The AFI listed Double Indemnity, Sunset Boulevard, Some Like It Hot and The Apartment on AFI's 100 Years...
+100 Movies.
 Wilder was ranked 6th in director's poll on Sight & Sound's 2002 list of The Greatest Directors of All Time.
 In 1996, Entertainment Weekly ranked Wilder at No. 24 in its "50 Greatest Directors" list.
-Wilder was ranked at No. 19 on Empire magazine's "Top 40 Greatest Directors of All-Time" list in 2005.
+Wilder was ranked at No. 19 on Empire's "Top 40 Greatest Directors of All-Time" list in 2005.
 In 2007, Total Film magazine ranked Wilder at No. 13 on its "100 Greatest Film Directors Ever" list.
 Wilder was voted at No. 4 on the "Greatest Directors of 20th Century" poll conducted by Japanese film magazine Kinema Junpo.